F4biian/HalluRAG/model_archs.md

-# Architectures of the Different LLMs Used in This Work
+# Architectures of the Different LLMs Used in This Work (excluding Gemma)

 ### mistralai/Mistral-7B-Instruct-v0.1